tarunpreet-kaur/tarunpreet-kaur.github.io/aboutme.md

 Over the past years, I have visited so many beautiful places.
 I am an organized person & I prepare my travel plans very carefully.
 Sharing some of my detailed itineraries with you @ [Misty Travel Diaries](https://tarunpreetkaur.com/Misty-Travel-Diaries.html).
 I am sure this site will help you plan some of your exotic holidays in an easier manner :) Do take a minute to check it out!

-Another aspect of my life is dressing up for formal functions & weddings.
-Find some dressup ideas below.
+Another thing that I like to do is dressing up for formal occasions.
+Some dressup styles below.

 **My Story**